Upgrade from Fedora 27 to Fedora 33

 There are known issues with upgrade.
 On a pristine Amahi 11 (Fedora 27), once the upgrade to Amahi 12 (Fedora 33) is complete the web server continues to stop.
 The only info provided is " httpd.service: Failed with result 'signal'" which does not indicate much of what the problem could be.
 It can be restarted, but after a matter of minutes it stops.

-#1 Updated by cpg about 1 year ago
+#1 Updated by cpg over 1 year ago

 Regarding httpd failing, as of a little while ago services failing with systemd are often reported as failing with this "signal" without much more detail.

 For httpd, if you have it running in the machine, do a tail -f /var/log/httpd/*_log and see what happens in those logs when it stops running.

 #3 Updated by cpg over 1 year ago

 - Status changed from New to Assigned

 Passenger runs the web app for the dashboard.
 The dashboard cannot work without it.
 Maybe when trying to access it for the first time httpd realized it could not and croaked.